interactive-solutions/another-boring-react-boilerplate/README.md

 * Decent webpack configs for dev and prod.
 * Redux and RxJs (redux-loadable).
+* React-router-redux with Helmet for navigation.
 * CSS modules with SASS, autoprefixer, and global support.
-* React-router for navigation.
+* Sentry support with redux and sourcemaps in production builds.
-* Code splitting: vendor, manifest and route based with react-loadable.
+* Code splitting with react-loadable.
 * Service Worker to cache build files.
 * Babel & ESLint with Airbnb config.
 * Flow type checking.
 * Testing with Jest and Enzyme.
 * Webpack-dev-server for developing and serve to test builds.
+* Hot Module Reloading.
 * Bundle analyzer.

-## What is not included

-* HMR - not a fan.

 ## Installation